 We receive many inquiries about lead in the drinking water.
 The simple answer is there is no lead in the water supply; however, lead can enter your tap water through contact with brass fixtures (which contains lead in the alloy), lead solder (which is now outlawed), old lead plumbing in the house or in the service line from the main to your house.
 Melrose takes samples twice yearly from 15 homes with lead; lead/tin solder and verified lead solder services.
-In the September 2012 sampling two service samples tested above the Action Level of 15 ppb resulting in a community 90th percentile level of 16 ppb, which was above the standard.
-Consequently, Melrose will maintain an aggressive lead service testing program to insure the water being provided to the residents and the schools is safe.
-Melrose will perform additional samplings in 2013, one in March as well as one in September.
-In addition, the Melrose Health department was notified, letters and lead brochures were sent to all customers and dropped off at all schools, community clinics, hospitals, pediatricians, family planning clinics and others to insure that the citizens are informed about lead safety in water.
-Melrose administers a lead service replacement program of at least 7% of our known lead service locations each year.
-To find out if you might have a lead service line and how it can be replaced, please contact the Melrose Public Works Engineering Division at 781-979-4172.
+In the September 2013 sampling, results showed Melrose at 11.7 ppb which is below the Action Level of 15 ppb.
+Even with the positive test results, we will continue to aggressively replace lead services and sampling to continue monitoring lead levels.
+In addition, the City will continue to work with the Melrose Health Department, schools, community clinics, hospitals, pediatricians, family planning clinics and others to ensure that the citizens are informed about lead safety in water.
+To find out if you have a lead service line and how it can be replaced, please contact the Melrose Public Works Engineering Division at 781-979-4172.
 For more information about the potential for lead in the tap water and steps you can take to reduce exposure, please see page 5 or contact the Melrose Public Works Water Division.

 In addition to the lead sampling program, Melrose tests residential tap water samples weekly for coliform, an indicator of bacteria, which may signal the presence of more serious bacteria.
 Should background coliform be noted in any sample, further testing is done to determine the presence of more hazardous organisms.
-No background coliform was found in any sample during 2012.
+No background coliform was found in any sample during 2013.